Lip and Tongue Tie Cairns

 How can lip or tongue ties (Ankyloglossia) be treated?

 Your doctor, midwife or lactation consultant may diagnose an anterior or posterior tongue tie, or an upper lip tie.
 The best-qualified person to diagnose these problems is an IBCLC (International Board Certified Lactation Consultant) or a dentist with broad training and experience in these problems.
-Dr Gibbins has been treating these problems by laser since 2003 in all age groups.
+A highly experienced Lactation Consultant,’ an IBCLC, Dr Gibbins has been treating these problems by laser since 2003 in all age groups.

 We invite you to consult with your IBCLC and even have them attend your visit for the procedure or diagnosis with us.
-Only an expert can tell if a normal anatomical frenulum is a problem or not, and the Assessment Tool for Lingual Frenulum Function (ATLFF) is the basis for diagnosis.
+Only an expert can tell if a normal anatomical frenulum is a problem or not, and the Dobrich Assessment and Score and Functional History for Mother and Infant is the basis for diagnosis.

 Some GP doctors, Paediatricians, midwives and lactation consultants may use scissors and some surgeons use a scalpel.